harsh-parit/Terraform-Projects/README.md

 # Terraform-Projects

 * These are examples templates.
-* Fork the repository or clone to local and initalize
+* Fork the repository or clone to local and initalize.